Everest Base Camp Trek FAQs

-Yes, you can charge your camera batteries and cell phone in each place with paying an extra amount.
-You better take power bank which you charge in Kathmandu and use them in the higher area.
+Yes, you can charge your camera batteries and cell phone in each place by paying an extra amount.
+You better take the power bank which you charge in Kathmandu and use them in the higher area.
 Charging batteries in the higher area cost expensive.

 Do I need travel insurance?
 If yes, what kind of insurance do I have to buy?

 Travel insurance for the Everest base camp trek is compulsory.
-There should be any accidental cases or may have an altitude problem so we highly recommend buying good travel insurance which covers up to 6000m with an emergency evacuation service include.
+There should be any accidental cases or may have an attitude problem so we highly recommend buying good travel insurance which covers up to 6000m with an emergency evacuation service included.

 Will I get an experienced guide?

 Yes, we provide an experienced government license holder English speaking guide.
 Our guide is friendly, helpful and informative.